Women affected by domestic abuse and someone else's substance use

 • Healthy Relationship Champion days – in which we train volunteers as Healthy Relationship Champions (HRC), and in doing so develop the capacity of support groups and community groups to identify the risk of domestic abuse, and to support vulnerable women.

-This project is now in its third year, and drawing to a close.
 We have held our HRC events and Women’s Practitioner Learning Days in London, Birmingham, Manchester, Bristol and Leeds.
-We are currently writing a report to follow up these events, which will be launched in Summer 2020.